Facebook Marketing for Business Tips

 The “Mobile Order and Pay” app exceeds more than 10% of its total sales at a number of its busiest local stores.
 Starbucks’s strong social media model relies on its constant contact and customer services it conducts over its social media channels.
 With over 37 million likes on its main page, Starbucks also possesses hundreds of local store pages, which allow the company to engage with users on a scale not accomplished by any other brand.

 From Apple’s products to its website, Apple’s brand follows a minimalistic approach to its advertising.
 Apple truly embodies its own mantra of simpler is better, and this is translated into its product descriptions and its own social media presence.
 As an established brand within the technological field, Apple created the first phones that allowed users to connect with others on social media on a mobile device.
 Yet, many users and followers of the Apple brand may be surprised to learn that Apple itself does not have its own Twitter account.
 More than that, the Apple Facebook page remains inactive.

-Apple’s digital marketing campaign relies more heavily on PPC ad campaigns and traditional media outlets to increase their market share.
+Apple’s digital marketing campaign relies more heavily on PPC or social media ad campaigns and traditional media outlets to increase their market share.
 Apple’s products have established the brand as a technological leader within the world.
 Actively marketing to users on social media is useless for Apple, whose technological innovation markets itself through others.

 Apple, of course, does not defy all traditional digital marketing routes, and its CEO Tim Cooke is active on many social media channels, incorporating his own personal brand as the representative of the Apple brand.
 The App Store, Beats Music, and even iTunes hold active Twitter and Facebook pages that frequently host product promotions and advertising.
 It actually makes sense that Apple does not host its own Twitter account or post actively on its Facebook page.
 Consider the fact that the Apple’s unendorsed computer products page has 5 million more likes than Google’s own official and active Facebook page.